AdKats/AdKats/README.md

 <p>
     AdKats will only run if one of this plugin is using the same database AdKats uses, and running on every battlefield Server you plan to install AdKats on.
-    Running it along-side AdKats on each Procon layer is advised, and will ensure these conditions are met.
+    Running it alongside AdKats on each Procon layer is advised, and will ensure these conditions are met.
 </p>
 <p>
     The latest universal version of XpKiller's Stat Logger can be downloaded from here: <a